Professional learning, student activities and resources

-Primary and secondary teachers of Indonesian are invited to the fourth of five independent immersion workshops, each taught across one weekend as a residential language immersion program.
+Primary and secondary teachers of Indonesian are invited to the first of four independent immersion workshops, each taught across one weekend as a residential language immersion program.

 All other costs including accommodation, meals and all training material will be provided free of charge.

 For more Information and to register, see Indonesian Language Immersion Weekends

 Topic: Consuming Cultures and